 Please tell me about the outstanding books you've read.
 Any subject is fine.
 The books I like most are those written by people who understand something so well that they can explain it clearly with simple words.

-(Needs updating for childhood trauma.
+(Needs updating for childhood trauma, and for plasma cosmology.
 Last updated in 2013)

 note: Amazon.com is not paying me to recommend these books or their service, nor is anyone else.
 Some other book resources on the internet are MX BookFinder, abebooks.com, and BooksAMillion.com.

 "In this internationally acclaimed text, Marshall Rosenberg offers insightful stories, anecdotes, practical exercises and role-plays that will dramatically change your approach to communication for the better.
 Discover how the language you use can strengthen your relationships, build trust, prevent conflicts and heal pain.
 Revolutionary, yet simple, NonViolent Communication offers you the most effective tools to reduce violence and create peace in your life—one interaction at a time."

 Marc: I recommend the audiobook version from SoundsTrue, so you can hear Marshall Rosenberg himself explaining what NonViolent Communication is, what it can bring you, and how to learn and to apply it.
 Learning NonViolent Communication since 2011 has changed my life more than anything else before.
 At the top of the Videos page is a link to a video of Marshall Rosenberg giving to an audience an introduction to the basics of NVC.